 The quick is the pink fleshy tissue below the nail where nerves are located and it bleeds and hurts a lot when cut.

 By making many small gradual clips to the nail you will limit your chances of cutting the quick.
-But, sometimes, stuff happens, so if you do accidentally cut the quick a good product to use to stop the bleeding is Quik Stop styptic powder.
+But, sometimes, stuff happens, so if you do accidentally cut the quick a good product to use to stop the bleeding is 'styptic powder'.
 If you don't have that handy you can use cornstarch or even flour will do.
-If you are going to be cutting your dog's nails on a regular basis, I would invest in some Quik Stop.
+If you are going to be cutting your dog's nails on a regular basis, I would invest in some Remedy and Recovery Styptic Powder.
 It's not that expensive and works super fast.

 Place your pooch in a position that is comfortable for them while you clip.
-If he is wiggling and squirming, ask the person holding him to change the grip so he holds still for the process of trimming dog nails.
+If he is wiggling and squirming, ask the person holding him to change the grip so he holds still for his nail clipping session.

 It is much easier to see the quick if your pet has white nails rather than black.
 Trim the nails to about one-eighth to one-quarter inch from the quick.
 If your dog only has one white nail, trim it first to use as a guide for the others.
 If they're all dark, trim the nail level with the pad or just past the nail hook.
 Remember to trim the dewclaw on the inside of your dog’s leg too.